 MGHPCC comprises 33,000 SF of space optimized for high performance computing, a 19 MW power feed, and high-efficiency cooling to support up to 10 MW of load with provisions for expansion to 30 MW.
 The MGHPCC owns the 8.6 acre site, providing substantial room for expansion.
-Network infrastructure includes a fiber loop passing through Boston and the Northern Crossroads (NoX) and New York City.
-BU initially provisioned a pair of 10G connections from campus to the MGHPCC.
+Network infrastructure includes a fiber loop passing through Boston, the Northern Crossroads (NoX), and New York City, connecting BU to the MGHPCC at 40 Gb/s.
 BU is also actively engaged in other national and regional consortia where we provide technical, strategic, and governance leadership.
-BU recently returned to Internet2 strategic planning by participating in its 2014 Community Futures Forum.